stoplightio/spectral/README.md

   - [Different Workflows](https://meta.stoplight.io/docs/spectral/docs/guides/1-workflows.md) - When and where should you use Spectral?
 Editors, Git-hooks, Continuous Integration, GitHub Actions, wherever you like!
   - [Using the command-line interface](https://meta.stoplight.io/docs/spectral/docs/guides/2-cli.md) - Quickest way to get going with Spectral is in the CLI.
   - [Using the JavaScript API](https://meta.stoplight.io/docs/spectral/docs/guides/3-javascript.md) - Access the _raw power_ of Spectral via the JS, or hey, TypeScript if you want.
   - [Custom Rulesets](https://meta.stoplight.io/docs/spectral/docs/guides/4-custom-rulesets.md) - Don't like our rules?
-Throw em out and make your own.
+Throw 'em out and make your own.
   - [Custom Functions](https://meta.stoplight.io/docs/spectral/docs/guides/5-custom-functions.md) - Rules can do absolutely anything, just write a little code.
 Take a look at our [getting started documentation](https://meta.stoplight.io/docs/spectral/docs/getting-started/1-concepts.md), then peek through some of our guides: